snw-mint/fluent-new-tab/README.md

   <img src="repo-assets/download-github.svg" width="200"/>
 </a>

+> [!NOTE]
+> Updates to Microsoft add-ons may take up to 7 business days to become available after a release.

 ### Manual installation
 For the latest version:
 1. Download the latest `.zip` from the Releases Page.